Everything you need to know about super contributions

 FAQ

-Example: If you earn $1,000 in a month, your super guarantee contribution is an additional $95 on top of your pay, paid into your super account.
+For example: If you are aged 18 and older and earn $1,000 in a month, your super guarantee contribution will be $115.
+This is paid into your super account by your employer.

 When do I get paid super?